dimajix/flowman/docs/spec/target/relation.md

 ---
 layout: page
-title: Flowman Relation Output
+title: Flowman Relation Target
-permalink: /spec/output/relation.html
+permalink: /spec/target/relation.html
 ---
-# Relation Output
+# Relation Target

-The relation output operation probably is the most important and common output operation.
+The relation target operation probably is the most important and common output operation.
 It writes the result of a mapping to a relation.
 The relation then is responsible for specifying the physical location or connection, the format and so on.